Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Methods

-For the mock density field, the first- and second-order structure-function exponents are measured to be $\zeta_{\rho}^{\mathrm{MDPL2}}(1) \approx 0.3$, $\zeta_{\rho}^{\mathrm{MDPL2}}(2) \approx 0.25-0.4$, over the marginal scaling range $19$--$40\,h^{-1}\,\mathrm{Mpc}$.
-This regime occurs over a distance range that is too limited to robustly claim the presence of genuine scaling behavior.
-However, beyond approximately $40$--$50\,\mathrm{Mpc}\,h^{-1}$ and extending over nearly one decade in scale, a self-similar regime becomes apparent, characterized by a first-order exponent $\zeta_{\rho}^{\mathrm{MDPL2}}(1)$ close to zero, indicating non-persistent, nearly uncorrelated density fluctuations consistent with a fractional Brownian motion with a very small Hurst exponent \(H \approx 0\), and thus the absence of long-range statistical memory.
+For the mock density field, the first- and second-order structure-function exponents were measured to be $\zeta_{\rho}^{\mathrm{MDPL2}}(1) \approx 0.3$ and $\zeta_{\rho}^{\mathrm{MDPL2}}(2) \approx 0.25$--$0.4$ over the relatively narrow scaling range $19$--$40\ h^{-1}\mathrm{Mpc}$.
+This regime occurs over a distance range that is too limited to robustly support the presence of genuine scaling behaviour.
+However, beyond approximately $40$--$50\ h^{-1}\mathrm{Mpc}$ and extending over nearly one decade in scale, a self-similar regime becomes apparent, characterised by a first-order exponent $\zeta_{\rho}^{\mathrm{MDPL2}}(1)$ close to zero, indicating non-persistent, nearly uncorrelated density fluctuations consistent with a fractional Brownian motion with a very small Hurst exponent \(H \approx 0\), and thus the absence of long-range statistical memory.
 For clarity, we display only the first-order structure function in Fig.~\ref{DensMockp1}.
 At higher orders, the density structure functions exhibit noticeably poorer and less extended power-law behaviour, with increased curvature and reduced scaling ranges, consistent with the weaker self-similarity of the density field discussed in Sect.~\ref{reconstruction}.
 These higher-order statistics do not provide stable or robust constraints on the corresponding $\zeta(q)$ exponents; we therefore do not report them, as their informational content would be questionable.
-This conclusion remains unchanged even when substantially increasing the number of sampled point pairs, indicating that the limited scaling behaviour at higher orders is intrinsic to the density field rather than a consequence of sampling noise.
-The downturn of the structure function at large $r>300\ h^{-1}$ Mpc reflects sampling and boundary biases rather than a genuine physical decorrelation of the field.
+This conclusion remains unchanged even when the number of sampled point pairs is substantially increased, indicating that the limited scaling behaviour at higher orders is intrinsic to the density field rather than a consequence of sampling noise.
+The decline of the structure function at large $r>300\ h^{-1}$ Mpc reflects sampling and boundary biases rather than a genuine physical decorrelation of the field.